fofware/nodemcu-wampum-jquery/README.md

 ## Requirements

 ### NodeMCU Web server
-This project structure is adapted to the [nodemcu-wampum](https://github.com/freegroup/nodemcu-wampum).
+This project structureis adapted to the [nodemcu-wampum](https://github.com/freegroup/nodemcu-wampum).
 Just follow the instructions of this project how to install this tiny Web server with SD card support on your ESP8266.